Applications Open for Summer & Winter 2026 Programs

 What are the Benefits of Seeing a Hospital-Based Doctor Versus my Primary Care Physician?

 If a person has a primary care physician, that person’s doctor will be in constant contact with the hospital-based doctor.
-The hospital-based doctor brings knowledge of the hospital and its procedures to the equation, which allows him/ her to work with a patient’s primary care physician, who brings patient knowledge to the table.
+The hospital-based doctor brings knowledge of the hospital and its procedures to the equation, which allows the hospitalist to work with a patient’s primary care physician, who brings patient knowledge to the table.

-Often, a person’s primary care physician will refer him/ her to a doctor specializing in hospital medicine.
+Often, a person’s primary care physician will refer the patient to a doctor specializing in hospital medicine.
 At the hospital, the patient sees the hospital-based doctor.
-Once he/ she leaves the hospital, his/ her primary care physician takes over.
+Once the patient leaves the hospital, the primary care physician takes over.
 Hospital administrators consider this question of patient familiarity when trying to improve hospital medicine practices.
 Patients whose care involves both a primary physician and a hospital-based one tend to do better in recovery overall.

 However, the hospital doctor isn’t just responsible for talking to other doctors and medical staff.
-He/ she also communicates with the patient’s family.
+The hospitalist also communicates with the patient’s family.
 Because these doctors are based in the hospital, they are available to answer questions “after hours,” which many family members find comforting.

 What is a Typical Work Day Like for a Doctor Specializing in Hospital Medicine?

 This job requires a great deal of flexibility.
-The hospital-based doctor may not know what he/ she will be working on for the day until he/ she comes to work and logs into the hospital’s system.
-This initial workday act tells him/ her if patients have been admitted while he/ she wasn’t working.
-It also updates the doctor on what happened with his/ her current patients while he/ she was at home between shifts.
+The hospital-based doctor may not know what the day will involve until logging into the hospital’s system.
+This initial workday act tells the physician if patients have been admitted while off duty.
+It also updates the doctor on what happened with current patients between shifts.

-He/ she may meet up with his/ her hospital teams, other doctors, nurse practitioners, etc. These groups discuss urgent issues, recent hospital events, etc. This physician may also be involved in medical education due to the integral role that he/ she plays in the patient’s hospital care routines.
-This doctor may go to seminars that deal with this specialty.
+The hospitalist may meet up with hospital teams, other doctors, nurse practitioners, and other clinical staff.
+These groups discuss urgent issues, recent hospital events, and care coordination priorities.
+This physician may also be involved in medical education due to the integral role the hospitalist plays in the patient’s hospital care routines.
+This doctor may attend seminars and continuing education sessions that deal with this specialty.

 In short, a doctor trained in hospital medicine may step in during an emergency and provide the care that an emergency room doctor does.
-He/ she may also prescribe medications for infections or pain.
-This doctor might prescribe treatment for a patient suffering from dehydration, including taking care of the patient’s IV drip.
-If the patient needs oxygen therapy, his/ her hospital-based doctor gets that started as well.
-Finally, the patient can also rely on this doctor if he/ she needs physical rehabilitation after medical treatment.
+The hospitalist may also prescribe medications for infections or pain.
+This doctor might prescribe treatment for a patient suffering from dehydration, including managing the patient’s IV drip.
+If the patient needs oxygen therapy, the hospital-based doctor gets that started as well.
+Finally, the patient can also rely on this doctor for coordinating physical rehabilitation after medical treatment.

 Since this physician deals with all aspects of patient care, this doctor may also spearhead efforts to improve patient care and safety.
-This could include efforts to reduce hospital-borne illnesses, provide staff with best-practice knowledge, ensure that proper patient discharge procedures are followed, etc. This physician’s findings may help shape a facility’s infrastructure in the future.
+This could include efforts to reduce hospital-acquired infections, provide staff with best-practice knowledge, ensure that proper patient discharge procedures are followed, and more.
+This physician’s findings may help shape a facility’s infrastructure in the future.
 Typically, this doctor doesn’t deal with administrative duties like budgeting.
-Instead, this physician concentrates on what his/ her patients need.
+Instead, the hospitalist concentrates on what patients need.

-What is the Training Required to be This Type of Medicine?
+What is the Training Required to Practice Hospital Medicine?

 Most doctors who practice hospital medicine have training in internal medicine, though that’s not all.
 They may get additional training in other specialties, like pediatric medicine or oncology.
 This training includes all the required coursework of an undergraduate degree, plus a medical degree and residency.
-The decision to specialize in hospital medicine often comes after completing coursework.
+The decision to specialize in hospital medicine often comes after completing coursework or during residency training.

-Some hospitals have residency programs that allow the doctors in question to develop the key skills required of a doctor who practices hospital medicine.
-This training could include patient assessments.
-The doctor might also learn to transition patients from in-hospital to outpatient care.
+Some hospitals have residency programs that allow the doctors in question to develop the key skills required of a hospitalist.
+This training could include patient assessments, care coordination, and transitions from inpatient to outpatient settings.
 Physicians who practice this specialty must also bring some soft skills to the table.
 These doctors must be empathetic and compassionate.
 They must also be willing to work with great flexibility, given the nature of their jobs.
-Finally, these doctors must have the stamina to work in such conditions.
+Finally, these doctors must have the stamina to work in demanding conditions over extended shifts.

-Why Would a Doctor Want Additional Certifications/ Training in Hospital Medicine?
+Why Would a Doctor Want Additional Certifications or Training in Hospital Medicine?

 Hospitalists and Quality Improvement Initiatives